EPCCed/PythonHPC/README.md

 <h3>ARCHER2 exercises</h3>

-We are not using Jupyter notebooks on ARCHER2 -- follow instructions below.
+We are not using Jupyter notebooks on ARCHER2 - follow the instructions below.

-* Log on to ARCHER2 using `ssh` -- will have an account in the project `ta083`.
+* Log on to ARCHER2 using `ssh` -- will have an account in the project `ta083`
-* Change directory to `/work` using `cd /work/ta083/ta083/username/`.
+* Change directory to `/work` using `cd /work/ta083/ta083/username/`
 * Copy over the exercises material: `cp /work/ta083/ta083/shared/PythonHPCarcher2.zip .`
 * Unpack it: `unzip PythonHPCarcher2.zip`
-* Change directory: `cd PythonHPCarcher2/code/`.
+* Change directory: `cd PythonHPCarcher2/code/`

 You will see a number of directories containing C, Fortran and Python examples in serial, MPI and also OpenMP (although not the latter for